Class 9 Language Arts

 Students will continue to improve their writing craft and deepen their understanding of more complex poetry and prose.
 They will do reading comprehension based on a wide variety of sources.
 They will keep reviewing grammar to perfect longer essays.

-Second Semester: The Novel - Moby Dick
+First semester: The Novel - Moby Dick

 The precursors to the novel - the epic, drama, and lyric poetry - and the development and elements of the novel.
 Characters in Moby Dick: Ishmael and Queequeg; first impressions of Captain Ahab, Starbuck, Stubb, and Flask.
 Language: epic and lyrical passages and a chapter written in the form of a scene from a play.
 Examine characters, symbols and themes: fate and freewill; the exploitative nature of whaling; surfaces and depths.